Some frequently asked questions

 What is the food like?

 You will have the opportunity to try a wide variety of Indian food.
-If you prefer non-spicy food, please inform your tour leader/local guide who will try to arrange something suitable for you.
+If you prefer non-spicy food, please inform your Tour Guide who will try to arrange something suitable for you.
 Vegetarian options are always available, and in some home stays all the food is vegetarian.
 In many towns and cities, Western food is also available.

 How much luggage can I bring?